Japan fights back to win Premier12 final | The Japan Times

 South Korea starter Yang Hyeon-jong was charged with the loss.

-The tournament doubled as an Olympic qualifier, but both finalists had already secured spots before the game.
+The tournament doubled as an Olympic qualifier, but both finalists had already secured spots.
 Japan is in as the host nation and South Korea earned a berth with a win on Friday.

-Mexico also qualified out of the Premier12 with a win on Sunday, and Israel earned a berth through a different qualifier.
+Mexico also qualified out of the Premier12, with a win earlier Sunday, and Israel earned a berth through a different qualifier.

+Lee Jung-hoo drew a walk to start the game for Korea, and Kim Ha-seong homered to left to give the Koreans a two-run lead after just two batters.

+Yamaguchi retired the next two before left fielder Kim Hyun-soo sent a 3-1 fastball over the right-center wall.

 IN FIVE EASY PIECES WITH TAKE 5